How to start an e-commerce business in 12 steps

 As with packaging, shipping costs vary widely depending on the size and weight of your products, where you’re shipping to and which shipping company you use.

-First of all, you’ll need to find out if there are any restrictions or regulations that will impact the price of shipping or your ability to ship goods to a specific country.
+First, you’ll need to find out if there are any restrictions or regulations that will impact the price of shipping or your ability to ship goods to a specific country.
 Check out the Institute of Export & International Trade’s guide to Understanding Local Regulations.

 Finding out how much shipping will cost in the UK or abroad is straightforward thanks to UK Postbox’s shipping calculator, which gives you prices from multiple shipping providers based on the size and weight of your product.